FelDev/felixparadis.com-v3/content/posts/zergotech-freedom/index.md

 Probably the most unique feature of the Zergotech Freedom, the sliding palm rests truly are a stroke of genius.
 When you try it, you quickly go from “Oh this amazing!” to “Well, in fact, it just makes sense.”.
 That’s genius design to me; so good you forget it’s there.

-Beyond the idea of *sliding* palm rests, the quality of the cushioning is the best I’ve had ever.
+Beyond the idea of *sliding* palm rests, the quality of the cushioning is the best I’ve ever had.
 Period.
 Sometimes I use them as a fiddle toy when thinking…

 ## The Layout